-- The best way to stay hydrated is by consuming a balanced diet rich in electrolyte foods, whole grains, fresh produce, eggs, lean meat, and milk and milk products.
+- The best way to stay hydrated is by consuming a balanced diet rich in electrolyte foods, whole grains, fresh produce, eggs, lean meat, and milk products.

 - If you have underlying conditions such as diabetes, you must ensure extra hydration through a healthy diet and an excess intake of fluids.

 Also Read: What to Eat when Dehydrated?